 In all of my requests, I put the ask right in the subject line, which was: “Interested in knowledge sharing?”
 I then made it clear in the short email to follow that I wanted to connect with them to learn more about their role and that I’d be happy to share more about mine as well.
 In this way, there’s something in it for them as well.

 Read and reread your email and wording to make sure you are being as clear as possible with your ask.

 I didn’t follow up

 In one case, the person replied to me a month later because they were on vacation.
 A completely reasonable cause that they might not have been on LinkedIn.
-If I had sent four follow-ups (once a week) I can guarantee I would have personally ignored a message like that and I’m sure they would have, too.
-Instead, they responded with an apology for the delay and when we jumped on the call we had a personal tidbit about vacations to talk about before we got talking about work.
+If I had sent four follow-ups (once a week) I would have personally ignored a message like that and I’m sure they would have, too.
+Instead, they responded with an apology for the delay and ended up agreeing to the call.

 I’m not going to say that what works for me will work every time or that it will work for everyone because that’s not the case.
 The idea here is to give you broad strategies I used to get in touch with people and ultimately we wound up connecting because not only would they get something from the interaction as well, but because I reached out to them like a human and not a marketing bot.

 Want the word-for-word template I used to send my emails?
 Sign up for my email newsletter and I’ll send it your way! :)